-CATEGORIES Action, Comedy, New Releases, Universal, Interviews, Summer Movies, Celebrity Interviews, Movie News, Summer Movies, New Releases, Cinematical
+CATEGORIES Action, Comedy, New Releases, Universal, Interviews, Summer Movies, Interviews, Movies, Summer Movies, New Releases, Cinematical

 It's the Saturday Night Live skit that no one thought would make it to the big screen, least of all its creators.
 MacGruber, the dumbass, mullet-sporting, ineffectual, obnoxious son of MacGyver, only succeeds in blowing up his comrades with his crappy devices, over and over and over again almost every Saturday night.
 But in MacGruber the movie, which opens this Friday nationwide and stars Will Forte, Kristen Wiig, Ryan Phillippe, Val Kilmer, and Powers Boothe, there's way more to it than the Grubes trapped in a locked room with Vicki St. Elmo.

 When MacGruber's former boss, Col. James Faith (Boothe) finds out that MacGruber's nemesis Dieter Von Cunth (Kilmer) is in possession of a nuclear warhead, it's time for this lone wolf to return to combat.
 Joining him are Lt.
 Dixon Piper (Phillippe) and Vicki St. Elmo (Wiig).
 Will they "pound some Cunth," as MacGruber threatens, or is it time for this throat-ripping special operative to go back into retirement?